strozfriedberg/LAVA/README.md

 # Log Anomaly and Validity Analyzer (LAVA)

-LAVA parses a variety of log types, generates statistics about provided log files and alerts on common issues within them.
+LAVA parses a variety of log types, generates statistics about provided log files and alerts on common issues within.

 Useful statistics include:
 - Minimum Timestamp